build-on-aws/bedrock-agent-txt2sql/README.md

 Download the Cloudformation templates from below, then deploy in order:

 Click here to download template 1 🚀 - [1 - Athena-Glue-S3 Stack](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/cfn/1-athena-glue-s3-template.yaml)
-- This template will create an Amazon Athena, AWS Glue, and an Amazon S3 bucket.
+- This template will create Amazon Athena, AWS Glue, and an Amazon S3 bucket.
 Then, it uploads customer and procedure .csv files to the S3 bucket.

 Click here to download template 2 🚀 - [2 - Agent-Lambda Stack](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/cfn/2-bedrock-agent-lambda-template.yaml)
 - This next template will create an Amazon bedrock agent, action group, with an associated Lambda function.